dosbox-staging/dosbox-staging/src/hardware/input/README.md

 - a simulated DOS driver, compatible with _MOUSE.COM_, with some extensions (like _CtMouse_ wheel API or direct support for _INT33_ Windows driver from _javispedro_)
-- PS/2 (currently only via BIOS calls, physical mouse port is not emulated yet)
+- PS/2 (both register-level access abd via BIOS calls)
 - a _VMWare_ mouse protocol (actually a PS/2 mouse extension), allowing for seamless integration with host mouse cursor if a proper driver is running